 If you have a lot of goods or possessions to transport around the world, packing them into a container and sending it via truck, train or ship is an excellent idea.
 It is also a very cost-effective option.

 Containers were specifically designed to be easy to transport, space-effective and easy to transfer between different modes of transport.
-You can rent or buy shipping containers in a number of different sizes – according to how much you have to put in there.
+You can buy or hire shipping containers in a number of different sizes – according to how much you have to put in there.
 Whether you are moving to a new house across the world or looking to export goods to another country, shipping units are a great option for moving your cargo.

 There are, however, some objects that are prohibited from containers.
 They are not suitable for everything and countries are usually very thorough in inspecting their contents to ensure that nothing which is prohibited gets through.

 Highly flammable substances are not allowed in cargo due to the potential for causing damage to other items, as well as the shipment in its entirety.
 These substances include batteries, household cleaners, solvents, aerosols, fireworks, oils, fertilisers and nail polish (and remover).
 For an extensive list of toxic or flammable substances and objects that aren’t allowed you should speak to your relative company.

 For obvious reasons, living things are not allowed to be transported.
 Many journeys are long – often taking weeks, and conditions not appropriate for people, animals or plants.
 It is highly unlikely that any of them would survive such a journey.

 In addition, some countries have strict rules about plants and animals which have come from foreign countries.
 Some consider non-native plants and animals to be a potential health risk to the country as it is possible that they can transport dangerous parasites and germs into their territory.